-Similar to SFP, also deploy DNSSEC.
+Similar to SFP, organizations should also deploy DNSSEC.

-Mailing list software should verify DKIM signatures on incoming mail and re-sign outgoing email with needed DKIM signatures.
+In addition, mailing list software should verify DKIM signatures on incoming mail and re-sign outgoing email with needed DKIM signatures.

-Mail sent to broadcast lists from “do not reply” or unmonitored mailboxes should also be signed with S/MIME signatures.
+Also, mail sent to broadcast lists from “do not reply” or unmonitored mailboxes should also be signed with S/MIME signatures.